dimitarpg13/github-semantic-search-prod-ready/README.md

-# Agentic RAG Step by Step
+# Agentic RAG Step by Step (course by Damien Benveniste)

 Hands-on repository for the RAG (Retrieval-Augmented Generation) course.
 It bundles a FastAPI backend, a React + Vite frontend, and background workers that index GitHub repositories so the chatbot can answer repository-specific questions.